jingliu92/Application-of-Oxford-Minion-Nanopore-for-Metagenomic-Pathogen-Detection-and-Monitoring/README.md

 Convert purified genomic DNA into a sequencing-ready library by attaching Oxford Nanopore sequencing adapters to DNA fragments, enabling their recognition and translocation through nanopores during sequencing.

 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/26b8f745-9119-4904-9928-813577599385" />

+#### Step 1.
+DNA End Repair & dA-Tailing

+   DNA extracted from samples often has uneven or damaged ends.
+This step repairs those ends and adds a single adenine (A) overhang to each DNA fragment, creating compatible ends for adapter ligation.

+- Reagent: Included in the Ligation Sequencing Kit V14.

+- Output: Uniform DNA molecules ready for adapter attachment.
+#### Step 2.
+Adapter Ligation

+  Oxford Nanopore sequencing adapters are ligated onto both ends of each DNA fragment.

+These adapters contain:
+- Motor proteins that regulate DNA translocation through the nanopore.
+- Sequencing adapters recognized by the MinION instrument.

+Without these adapters, DNA cannot be sequenced.
+- Reagent: Included in the Ligation Sequencing Kit V14.
+- Output Sequencing-ready DNA library.

 ## 4. Bioinformatics Pipeline: